nmacgreg/HoneywellLeakDetection1/README.md

     * Why did it die?
 I speculate:
         * It was pretty expensive, at $25 US for just 8 ft. ...
 I spent over $500 lining my basement walls & doing most sinks and appliances
         * It was designed around an alarm-sounding base unit that was battery-powered.
 (That type of solution didn't appeal to me... maybe also not to other people.)
+        * A problem I found: the cable come coiled, and retains that shape a lot, making it hard to secure to the ground so it can touch the water.
+The retained shape makes it lift up.
+It came with plastic adhesive clips to secure it to the ground, but these are not a great solution.
 * The piezo speaker is a no-name that came in the kit from Freenove.com

 ## Software